mqSociology/underthehood/pages/mydoc/introduction.md

 Next, open up **git cmd** which came with the gitbash package you just installed.

-Into the console that appears type "git clone https://github.com/accountname/randomrepository.git"
+Into the console that appears type "git clone https://github.com/accountname/randomrepository.git" (this is where you paste the URL)

 Something like this should appear: